 Burgers go from as low as 7 € (7.5 $, 6 £) to as high as 15 € (16.5 $, 13 £), ice cream scoop is 2.2 € (1.8 $, 1.9 £), and pizza is anywhere between 50 Kn (6.5€, 7.5$, 5.6£) for a basic Margherita to as much as 14 € (15.2 $, 12.3 £) for a Naples-style pizza with seafood.

 Where to eat in Rovinj, Croatia

-You will find below various types of Rovinj restaurants, from a simple pizzeria, small mom-and-pop eateries, to serious fine dining establishments with crisp white table cloths and multi-course feasts.
+You will find below various types of Rovinj restaurants, from simple pizzerias, and small mom-and-pop eateries, to serious fine dining establishments with crisp white tablecloths and multi-course feasts.
 Whatever your style, you'll find something for yourself.
-As for us, we like the most to eat at the Maestral, and Konoba Jure.
+As for us, we like the most to eat at the Maestral and Konoba Jure.